-I am currently a Lecturer in Geography.
+I am a Lecturer in Geography.
 Before arriving at the Open University, I obtained a PhD from the University of Helsinki and worked as an Undergraduate Tutor at the University of Warwick and as a Research Associate at Goldsmiths College, University of London.
-I have also conducted research for the Department for Business, Innovation and Skills, as well as given invited talks for academics, policymakers and practitioners within and outside the UK.
+I have also conducted research for the Department for Business, Innovation and Skills, as well as given invited talks for academics, policymakers and practitioners within and outside the UK, most recently a commentary on experimentation in design and a lecture on politics in architecture.
 I am the recipient of the 2016 Design Studies Award, granted by the Design Research Association and the Design Studies journal.

 My research and writings fall broadly within social and cultural geography, revolving in particular around three closely related areas: